 Luke 22: 31-32 – “Simon, Simon, Satan has asked to sift all of you as wheat.
 32 But I have prayed for you, Simon, that your faith may not fail.
 And when you have turned back, strengthen your brothers.”

 In the context of this part of the story, much is happening in the invisible realms around the apostles.
 Jesus is preparing them for his death while at the “Last Supper”.
 Satan is using his willing participant Judas for the great betrayal.
-Meanwhile Peter tells Jesus that he would die rather then see Jesus be taken away.
+Meanwhile Peter tells Jesus that he would rather die than see Jesus be taken away.
 But Jesus knows Peters weakness better then Peter did.
-So Jesus tells Peter that instead of dieing with the Christ tonight, Peter would instead pretend he does not even know Jesus three separate times before that very night is over.
+Jesus tells Peter that instead of dying with the Christ tonight, Peter would instead pretend he does not even know Jesus three separate times before that very night is over.

 Matthew 26:41 – “Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”